snapdgn/rocket-web-koss/README.md

 **Note:**
-> - The endpoint is [http://0.0.0.0:8000/static] Make sure to go to the the **/static** endpoint for the contents to be rendered.The landing page is simply a "hello world".
+> - The endpoint is [http://0.0.0.0:8000/static] Make sure to go to the the **/static** endpoint for the contents to be rendered.
 > - *Make Sure you type the exact commands*
 > - *Make sure you're in the root directory of the project (this project is not configured to use the relative path) before running `cargo run --release`, or else page may break since it can't load the css and js which is in another folder.*